 Future equity and non-equity based awards under the 2023 Plan to executive officers, other employees and consultants or advisors performing services for the Company or its affiliates, and any additional future discretionary equity awards to non-employee directors in addition to those granted automatically pursuant to the grant formula, are discretionary and cannot be determined at this time.
-By way of background, please see the "2022 Annual Cash Incentive Structures and Outcomes" on page 55, and "2022 Grants of Plan-Based Awards" table on page 78 for information concerning annual cash incentive awards and equity plan-based awards, respectively, to our named executive officers in 2022, and "Director Compensation-Equity Awards" on page 102 for more information on the terms of annual awards to non-employee directors.
+By way of background, please see the "2022 Annual Cash Incentive Structures and Outcomes" on page 55, and "2022 Grants of Plan-Based Awards" table on page 78 for information concerning annual cash incentive awards and equity plan-based awards, respectively, to our named executive officers in 2022, and "Director Compensation-Equity Awards" on page 102 for more information on the terms of annual awards to non-employee directors and initial awards to new non-employee directors.
 See "Equity Compensation Plan Information" on page 100 for additional information regarding our existing equity plans.